 What Is Ray Tracing?

-The basic meaning of ray tracing is in its name.
-It is a graphics rendering method that uses an algorithm to trace light rays to mimic the behavior of light in real life.
-It applies the real-life physical properties of light, like reflections and refractions, to display realistic lighting in animation.
+Ray tracing is a rendering technique that creates realistic reflections, refractions, shadows, and indirect lighting to properly recreate the lighting of a scene and its objects.
+It is a graphics rendering method that uses AI to trace light rays to mimic the behaviour of light in real life.
+It applies the real-life physical properties of light to display realistic lighting in animation[1].

 The Process